HEXA (Hip Exoskeleton for Assistance)

 Specs

-70-watt BLDC motors with a precise gearbox, each driving a link which is placed on the human thigh and fastened
+70-watt BLDC motors with a precise harmonic drive gearbox, each driving a link which is placed on the human thigh and fastened

-The robot actuators provide hip flexion torque during gait cycle
+The robot actuators provide hip flexion torque during the gait cycle

 Helps to improve symmetric movement, stride, linear speed, and walking duration